dhil/bytecodealliance-rfcs/accepted/exception-handling.md

 ## Implementation strategies

-We identify three feasible implementation strategies for stack unwinding.
+There are at least three feasible implementation strategies for stack unwinding.

 1. Side table: we can store information about which parts of the code